wix-incubator/wix-code-docs/wix-data/wix-data/guides/Error Codes.md

   * Allows you to use the flexibility of both HTML and MD
   * Even better presentation than basic MD tables.
 * Cons:
+  * As you can [see](https://www.wix.com/velo/reference/wix-data/error-codes?branch=error-codes-test), the viewer does not play nicely with it (even though it works fine in GitHub).
   * Reading the raw text is not so easy and tedious to edit.

 <table>